tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/实现云端录制与回放_intl_en.md

 </tr>
 <tr>
 <td nowrap="nowrap">Maximum file length (min)</td>
 <td><ul style="margin:0"><li/>You can set a maximum length for recording files based on your needs.
 The system will automatically segment files that exceed the limit.
-The valid value range is 5-120 (minutes).<li/>When **HLS** is selected for **File Type**, no limit is set on the length of recording files, and this parameter becomes invalid.</td>
+The valid value range is 1-120 (minutes).<li/>When **HLS** is selected for **File Type**, no limit is set on the length of recording files, and this parameter becomes invalid.</td>
 </tr>
 <tr>
 <td>File retention duration (day)</td>
 <td>You can set for how many days you want VOD to save your recording files based on your needs.
-The valid value range is 0-1080 (days).
+The valid value range is 0-1500(days).
 Files that expire will be deleted and cannot be retrieved.
 0 means saving the files indefinitely.</td>
 </tr>
 <tr>
 <td>Resumption timeout (sec)</td>